ranfysvalle02/mdb-engine/blog.md

 ## LLM Integration: Use Your Preferred Provider

-MDB_RUNTIME doesn't include an LLM abstraction layer—developers implement their own LLM clients using their preferred SDK.
+MDB_ENGINE doesn't include an LLM abstraction layer—developers implement their own LLM clients using their preferred SDK.
 This keeps the runtime focused on data management while giving you full control over LLM integration.

 ```python
 # Example: Using Azure OpenAI directly